pivotal/docs-tap/scst-scan/offline-airgap.md

 The `grype` CLI attempts to perform two over the Internet calls: one to verify for newer versions of the CLI and another to automatically update the vulnerability database before scanning.

 You must deactivate both of these external calls.
-In addition, for the `grype` CLI to function in an offline or air gapped environment, the vulnerability database must be hosted within the environment.
+For the `grype` CLI to function in an offline or air gapped environment, the vulnerability database must be hosted within the environment.
 You must configure the `grype` CLI with the internal URL.

 The `grype` URL accepts environment variables to satisfy these needs.

-For information on setting up an offline vulnerability database, see the (Anchore Grype README)[https://github.com/anchore/grype#offline-and-air-gapped-environments] in Github.
+For information about setting up an offline vulnerability database, see the (Anchore Grype README)[https://github.com/anchore/grype#offline-and-air-gapped-environments] in Github.

 To update the existing ScanTemplates that call the `grype` CLI, you must pause the `kapp` installed `PackageInstall` before editing and then unpause after.
 Otherwise, Kubernetes overwrites the edits.